Catheter ablation: Technique

-Catheter ablation involves advancing several flexible catheters into the patient's blood vessels, usually either in the femoral vein, internal jugular vein, or subclavian vein.
+Catheter ablation procedure involves advancing several flexible catheters into the patient's blood vessels, usually either in the femoral vein, Internal jugular vein, or subclavian vein.
 The catheters are then advanced towards the heart.
+The catheters have electrodes at the tips that can measure the electrical signals from the heart.
+These electrodes create a map of the abnormal pathways causing arrhythmias.
+Then, the electrophysiologist uses the map to identify areas from which abnormal heart rhythms originate.

-Electrical impulses are then used to induce the arrhythmia and local heating or freezing is used to ablate (destroy) the abnormal tissue that is causing it.
+Once the abnormal areas are located, catheters are used to deliver energy via local heating or freezing to ablate (destroy) the abnormal tissue that is causing the arrhythmia.
+The energy is applied cautiously to avoid damaging healthy heart tissue.
 Originally, a DC impulse was used to create lesions in the intra-cardiac conduction system.
 However, due to a high incidence of complications, widespread use was never achieved.
-Newer procedures allow for the terminating of diseased or dying tissue to reduce the chance of arrhythmia.